Alex Tatusian is a creative director and graphic designer.

 Until 2017, Alex was a designer at Bon Appétit, where he designed and art directed graphics for the print magazine, website, and video series.
 He produced a couple weird videos.

-Alex's practice is powered by improvisation, a collaborative (rather than hierarchical) approach to problem solving, and the use of simple design tools to do unusual things.
+His practice is powered by improvisation, a collaborative (rather than hierarchical) approach to problem solving, and the use of simple design tools to do unusual things.